-Though Kim Il-sung and Kim Jong-il don’t actually appear in person in the new feature-length documentary Under the Sun (now playing in select cities), they are very much omnipresent throughout.
+Though Kim Il-sung and Kim Jong-il don’t actually appear in person in the new feature-length documentary Under the Sun, they are very much omnipresent throughout.
 Their images are emblazoned everywhere in Pyongyang, North Korea: classrooms, factories, subway murals, and even on buttons worn by adults to formal occasions.
 It is almost as if these two men are less leaders than they are gods or even extremely watchful parents to the citizens of North Korea, which makes sense as Under the Sun primarily focuses on a year in the life of eight-year-old Zin-mi as she prepares to join the Children’s Union, a kind of North Korean-style Hitler Youth.
 The catch here is the government chose her and her family and gave director Vitaly Mansky a prepared shooting script and escorts for the shoot to ensure he followed their script exactly.

 However, Mansky, a Ukrainian-born director who grew up in the former Soviet Union, wanted to work around the imposed censorship and give viewers a more truthful peek into one of the most guarded totalitarian states in the world, so he left his cameras rolling 24/7 in order to capture unscripted, unapproved footage.
 Despite the fact his North Korean government escorts would go through his footage every day of the shoot, Mansky kept duplicate SD cards of everything he shot and snuck it out of North Korea.
 Had he been caught, he could have been thrown in jail for months without due process of law as many foreigners are; a risk the director was willing to take to pull back the iron curtain.
 A risk that has now made him an enemy of North Korea, who tried to stop screenings of the film and lodged complaints against him to the Russian Foreign Ministry, a partial producer on the documentary.